gr4pefru1t/DEKAL-card-game/README.md

 DEKAL is a strategic card game designed for 2–4 players that combines elements of trick-taking and hand management.
 Players compete to score points by winning specific combinations of cards and carefully planning their moves.

-In our version coded in C, the deck and gameplay are fully implemented with random shuffling and simple AI for multiplayer mode.
-How to Execute the Card Game
+In my version coded in C, the deck and gameplay are fully implemented with 2 modes to play with How to Execute the Card Game
 With Code::Blocks